Pitchnogle/bookwork/head_first_java/chapter_17/README.md

 ### Notes

-### Separate the source code from the build process
+**Separate the source code from the build process**

+The source code goes in the _src/_ folder and the compiles classes go in the _classes/_ folder.

 ```
 MyProject/